MealKitchen/mealkitchen/CONTRIBUTING.md

 ## High Level Workflow

-1. Fork the repo & clone to your local
+1. Fork the repo & clone to your local.
-1. Cut a feature branch from master
+1. Cut a feature branch from master.
 1. Make commits to your feature branch.
-1. When you've finished with your fix or feature, Rebase upstream changes into your branch.
+1. When you've finished with your fix or feature, rebase upstream changes into your branch.
-1. Submit a [pull request][] to the master repo
+1. Submit a pull request to the master repo.
-1. Your pull request will be reviewed by another maintainer and merged in if approved
+1. Your pull request will be reviewed by another team member and merged in if approved (or it will be sent back to you with comments).
-1. (Fix any issues raised by your code reviwer, and push your fixes as a single new commit.)
+1. Clean up your master branches and optionally delete old branches.

 ## Detailed Workflow